Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

 The geometrical structure of the boundary of $\clEqA$ is encoded in the polytope of possible values that the map $A\colon \overline{\mathcal{P}}(\mathcal{X}) \to \mathbb{R}^{d}, x\mapsto Ax$ takes: \begin{Def} The \emph{convex support} of $\mathcal{E}_{q,A}$ is the polytope

-\end{Def} In the context of hierarchical models, the convex support is also called \emph{marginal polytope}.
+If $\mathcal{E}_{q,A}$ is a hierarchical model, then the convex support is also called a \emph{marginal polytope}. \end{Def}

-We will see later that the faces of $\cs (\mathcal{E}_{q,A})$ are in a one-to-one correspondence with the different support sets occurring in $\overline{\mathcal{E}}_{q,A}$.
-Even more is true: The mapping $A$, restricted to $\overline{\mathcal{E}}_{q,A}$, defines a homeomorphism $\overline{\mathcal{E}}_{q,A} \cong \cs (\mathcal{E}_{q,A})$ which maps every probability measure $p\in\clEqA$ into the face corresponding to its support, see for example \cite{Barndorff78}.
-This homeomorphism is called the \emph{moment map}.
-One can use the properties of the moment map to prove Theorem \ref{test} using arguments from the theory of oriented matroids.
-This will be discussed in the next section.
+We will see later that the faces of $\csEqA$ are in a one-to-one correspondence with the different support sets occurring in $\clEqA$.
+Even more is true: The linear mapping of $A$ is called the \emph{moment map}.
+Its restriction to $\clEqA$ defines a homeomorphism $\clEqA \cong \csEqA$ which maps every probability measure $p\in\clEqA$ into the face corresponding to its support, see for example~\cite{Barndorff78}.

+The parametrization in \eqref{eq:expfamdefmitAmatrix} does not extend to the boundary.
+One might try to overcome this problem by allowing parameters to become infinite.
+More elegantly one may replace the parameters $\theta_{i}$ by their exponentials $\xi_{i}:=e^{\theta_{i}}$, introducing the \emph{monomial parametrization}, and allowing $\xi_{i}=0$.
+However, the image of this parametrization depends on the matrix $A$, and not only the row space of $A$.
+We will discuss this in section~\ref{sec:param-descr-overl}.